codeix/pyecma/README.rst

 Description
 ===========

-PyEcma is Python JavaScript interperter.
+PyEcma is a Python JavaScript interperter.

 Examples